Chaptalization: Process variations

 During fermentation, components of the sucrose molecules are converted into ethanol.

 Different techniques are employed to adjust the level of sugar in the grape must.
 In the normal chaptalization process, cane sugar is the most common type of sugar added although some winemakers prefer beet sugar or corn syrup.
 In many wine regions, brown sugar is an illegal additive, and in regions that disallow chaptalization altogether, grape concentrate may be added.
 After sugar is added to the must, naturally occurring enzymes break down the sucrose molecules in sugar into glucose and fructose, which are then fermented by the yeast and converted into alcohol and carbon dioxide.

 In warmer regions, where overripening is a concern, the opposite process of rehydration (dilution with water) and acidification is used.
 This is used in jurisdictions such as areas of California, where if the must has excess sugar for normal fermentation, water may be added to lower the concentration.
 In acidification, tartaric acid is added to the must to compensate for the high levels of sugar and low levels of acid naturally found in ripe grapes.

 In Champagne production, measured quantities of sugar, wine, and sometimes brandy are added after fermentation and prior to corking in a process known as dosage.
-Chaptalization, on the other hand, involves adding sugar prior to fermentation.
+Chaptalization, in contrast, involves adding sugar prior to fermentation.
 Champagne producers sometimes employ chaptalization in their winemaking when the wine is still in the form of must.

 Some wine journalists contend that chaptalization allows wine makers to sacrifice quality in favor of quantity by letting vines overproduce high yields of grapes that have not fully ripened.
 Also, winemakers have been using technological advances, such as reverse osmosis to remove water from the unfermented grape juice, thereby increasing its sugar concentration, but decreasing the volume of wine produced.